roikonen/scalablemodeling/README.md

 # News

+## Upcoming Webinar

-## Scalable Modeling Featured in a Webinar on November 26, 2024:  [Software engineering for the future: Fast, scalable and built to last](https://www.linkedin.com/events/softwareengineeringforthefuture7256967693281476610/about/)
+Scalable Modeling Featured in a Webinar on November 26, 2024:  [Software engineering for the future: Fast, scalable and built to last](https://www.linkedin.com/events/softwareengineeringforthefuture7256967693281476610/about/)

 ---